How Many People Die in Car Accidents?

 (Wikipedia)

-Time for some straight talk about smart car accident statistics.
 The five fatalities that are attributed to driverless cars were not actually caused by purely autonomous vehicles, but by “Level 2” vehicles that rely on human drivers to stay aware of conditions and take control when needed.
 Four of these five incidents resulted in the driver's death.

-Car Insurance Stats
+Car Insurance Numbers

 Michigan is the most expensive state for auto insurance.